Iuriiiii/TinyML/README.md

 }
 ```

-If you want to put some argument on a tag, you just need to do:
+If you want to put some argument on the tag, you just need to do:
 ```c
 div(class="myclassname"){
 	img(src="something.jpg"){}